rortian/jung2/README.txt

 The most common way to proceed is as follows:

-Add each subproject (api, graph-impl, visualization, algorithms, samples) as a top-level project in eclipse, each with its own classpath dependencies.
-If you like, (and you will) you can modify each project's properties in eclipse to depend on other subprojects instead of the compiled jars.
-Use the eclipse project properties dialog to do so.
+Add each subproject (jung-api, jung-graph-impl, jung-visualization, jung-algorithms, jung-samples) as a top-level project in eclipse, each with its own classpath dependencies.

+If you previously ran mvn eclipse:eclipse at the jung2 directory level, then the projects will already reference the other projects they depend on (instead of the jar from those projects).

 You do not want to use jung2 (the parent project) as the eclipse project, as each eclipse project can have only one classpath, and you would then